 Some people have some of their own stem cells collected and stored.
 This allows them to have higher doses of chemotherapy.
 After the chemotherapy, their stem cells are returned by a drip (like a blood transfusion) to help their blood cells recover from the effects of chemotherapy.
 This is called high-dose chemotherapy with stem cell support.

 Some people may have treatment using stem cells from another person (a donor).
 This is called a donor (allogeneic) stem cell transplant.

 Radiotherapy is the use of high-energy rays to destroy cancer cells, while causing as little harm as possible to healthy cells.

-It may be used as a first treatment if the lymphoma cells are contained in one or two groups of lymph nodes in the same part of the body (stage 1).
+It may be used as a first treatment if the abnormal B-cells are contained in one or two groups of lymph nodes in the same part of the body (stage 1).
 In some people, this may cure the SLL.

 Radiotherapy can also be used to treat lymphoma that has come back in one area of lymph nodes.

-You may be asked to take part in a clinical trial.
-Your doctor will discuss the treatment with you so that you have a full understanding of the trial and what it involves.
-You may decide not to take part, or to withdraw from a trial at any stage.
+You may be invited to take part in a clinical trial.
+Your doctor will discuss the treatment with you so you have a full understanding of the trial and what it involves.
+You may decide not to take part or to withdraw from a trial at any stage.
 You will still receive the best standard treatment available.

 Other useful organisations

 The Lymphoma Association gives emotional support, advice and information on all aspects non-Hodgkin lymphoma.
 It has a national network of people with lymphoma and local groups.